geiszla/iManchesterToolbox/README.md

 6. Enter `yarn install` to install all dependencies of the project.

 ### For production
-If you install the server for production use (i.e. you don't want to edit the webapp) open a new terminal, navigate to the project files and enter `yarn run production`.
+If you install the server for production use (i.e. you don't want to edit the webapp) open a new terminal, navigate to the project files and enter `yarn start`.
 Then jump to "[Visit website](#visit-the-website)" section.

 ### Set up development environment
 #### Install LivePage Chrome extension (optional)